 At BU, sustainability is a key component when undergoing works to improve our estate.

 This involves both developments to our buildings to make them more environmentally-friendly and increasing biodiversity around our campuses so that we continually improve our campus spaces to be healthy, happy and sustainable places for everyone in our community.
-This work is part of the reason why we're ranked 13th in the world and 1st in the UK for our contribution to UN Sustainable Development Goal 13: Climate Action (THE Impact Ranking 2022).
+This work is part of the reason why we're ranked 21st in the world and 6th in the UK for our contribution to UN Sustainable Development Goal 13: Climate Action for THE Impact Rankings 2023.

 Our sustainable buildings